You go in. You get the medication prescription or the procedure your doctor

 of political reasons a drug or device is accepted by the FDA before the

-- even when women are present in those trials.
+women are present in those trials.

 Manufacturers are partly to blame for this.
 That's where

 the Doan Law Firm comes in.
 We will sue the manufacturers.
 As a whole, drug manufacturing